averyhiebert/groundstation/readme.md

 Test rtl-sdr/rtl\_fm by plugging in your SDR stick and running the script `server/decoder/testingtools/hearsdr.sh`.
 If you're not in Victoria, pass in the frequency of a local FM radio station (e.g. `./hearsdr.sh 90.5M`).
+This script should play music from the radio
-This script assumes that you have aplay installed.
+(assuming you have aplay installed).

 You can test direwolf by going to the `server/decoder` directory and running `runtest.sh`.